 This began on March 8, 2011.

 It chronicles Mom’s journey of almost three years.
-Thank you SO MUCH for all your thoughts, prayers, cards, flowers and visits over the years; from her February 22, 2011, admission to Howard County General through her years at Lorien until she left this earth for heaven on February 17, 2014, to be with the good Lord, and reunite with many family and friends who’d gone before her.
+Thank you SO MUCH for all your thoughts, prayers, cards, flowers and visits, beginning with her February 22, 2011, admission to Howard County General through her years at Lorien until she left this earth for heaven on February 17, 2014.
+She is now with the good Lord, and reunited with many family and friends who went before her.
 Regular blog entries ended on March 8, 2014, but periodic updates on news about the family will continue.

 Mom would like that.